 Motion to Dismiss

-This afternoon, the Hamilton County Court of Common Pleas heard oral argument on a motion filed by a Defendant asking the Court to dismiss a Complaint the firm filed on behalf of one of its clients.
+The Hamilton County Court of Common Pleas heard oral argument on a motion filed by a Defendant asking the Court to dismiss a Complaint the firm filed on behalf of one of its clients.
 The Defendant argued the Court did not have personal jurisdiction over Defendant, it was unconstitutional to make the Defendant litigate in Ohio, and an Ohio forum was inconvenient to Defendant.
 The firm prevailed, and thus, the Court denied the Defendant's motion to dismiss.

 Our client, an Ohio resident (Plaintiff), filed a Complaint against Defendant, an Illinois Corporation, alleging Defendant failed to pay Plaintiff commissions owed for sales Plaintiff solicited on behalf of Defendant in multiple states, including Ohio.
 Defendant argued since it had no business address, no agent, and no property in Ohio; and was not registered to do business in Ohio, then it had not made sufficient contacts with Ohio to be expected to be sued there.
 Defendant contended if it were to be sued, the Plaintiff would have to sue Defendant in Illinois.